Lazymoo35/python_crud_program/README.md

    * ...
 (List all relevant fields)

 ## Contributing
 We welcome contributions to this project!
-Please refer to the CONTRIBUTING.md file for details.
+Please feel free to open a pull request, sent to [your_email] or submit an issue if you encounter any problems or have suggestions for improvements.